ibm-cloud-docs/openwhisk/feeds_custom.md

 For the {{site.data.keyword.cloudant_short_notm}} *changes* feed, the action talks directly to a *{{site.data.keyword.cloudant_short_notm}} trigger* service that is implemented with a connection-based architecture.

-A similar feed action protocol occurs for `ibmcloud fn trigger delete`, `ibmcloud fn trigger update` and `ibmcloud fn trigger get`.
+A similar feed action protocol occurs for `ibmcloud fn trigger delete`, `ibmcloud fn trigger update`, and `ibmcloud fn trigger get`.

 ## Implementing feeds with hooks
 {: #feeds_hooks}

-Set up a feed by using a hook when an event producer supports a webhook/callback facility.
+Set up a feed by using a hook when an event producer supports a webhook-callback facility.

 With this method, you are not required to stand up any persistent service outside of {{site.data.keyword.openwhisk_short}}.
-All feed management happens naturally though stateless {{site.data.keyword.openwhisk_short}} *feed actions*, which negotiate directly with a third party webhook API.
+All feed management happens naturally though stateless {{site.data.keyword.openwhisk_short}} **feed actions**, which negotiate directly with a third-party webhook API.

 When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in {{site.data.keyword.openwhisk_short}}.